arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ### 4. Create an Impulse

 If you're happy with the data samples you can move on to designing your impulse.
 An impulse is in a nutshell a recipe with which the model is being trained.
-It defines actions that are performed on your input data to make them better suited for machine learning and a learning block that defines the algrithm for the classification.
+It defines actions that are performed on your input data to make them better suited for machine learning and a learning block that defines the algorithm for the classification.
 In the menu navigate to "Create Impulse" under "Impulse Design" and add an **Image** processing block as well as a **Transfer Learning** learning block.
-It's recomended to adjust the image size to 48x48 for improved performance.
+It's recommended to adjust the image size to 48x48 for improved performance.
 You can try with higher resolutions but you will notice that the frame rate during the classification will drop significantly.
 Click on Save Impulse to apply the adjusted settings.

 ![An Impulse consists of the building blocks needed to train a ML model](assets/vs_openmv_ml_edge_impulse_design.png)

 ### 5. Generate Features

 In this step you will adjust the image settings and generate the features from the input data.
-Features are unique properites that will be used by the classification algorithm to detect the objects.
+Features are unique properties that will be used by the classification algorithm to detect the objects.
 A feature can be the round shape of an apple or the fact that an image of a banana has many bright pixels as bananas are mostly yellow.
 In the menu navigate to "Image" under "Impulse Design".
 Set the color depth to "Grayscale" and save the parameters as the Portenta Vision Shield features a grayscale camera.

 ![In the image inspection tool you can set the color depth according to the input data](assets/vs_openmv_ml_edge_impulse_parameters.png)